Just like every other aspect of surfboard design – the nose doesn’t exist in isolation.

 The pointed nose, rocker, and rails combine to make dropping in and turning in steep, hollow, and fast waves much easier.
 Boards with a pointed nose are easier to swing around in tighter spots on the wave.

 A rounded pointed nose provides the paddle power of a round nose with some of the maneuverability of a pointed nose.

-You can find a rounded point nose of a lot of groveler and hybrids.
+You can find a rounded point nose on a lot of groveler and hybrid surfboards.

 Blunt noses or square noses can be either an intentional design element or the result of a surfboard repair.